Regulation of Pesticides

 Texas Department of State Health Services (DSHS)

-DSHS's General Sanitation Division tests and certifies government employees that apply pesticides.
+DSHS's Public Health Sanitation Program tests and certifies government employees that apply pesticides.
 The division licenses government employees that serve as health-related noncommercial pesticide applicators in the categories of vector control, rodent control, sanitation, and demonstration and research.

 Texas Groundwater Protection Committee (TGPC)